 Regardless of the variety, you’ll love this dish!

 This dish, also known as kushiage, is crunchy deep-fried skewered meat, fish, or vegetables.
-The etymology refers to its preparation, with Kushi referring to the skewers used and katsu, meaning the deep frying of a cutlet of meat.
+The etymology refers to its preparation, with Kushi referring to the skewers used and katsu, meaning the deep frying of a meat cutlet.

-Some of the more interesting kinds are prepared with bamboo shoots, lotus root, cartilage (nankotsu), and gizzard (sunagimo).
+Some of the more exciting kinds are prepared with bamboo shoots, lotus root, cartilage (nankotsu), and gizzard (sunagimo).
 They are all certainly worth tasting.

 12. Miso Soup

 When talking about food in Japan, we cannot avoid mentioning miso soup.
-This dish served in almost any combination of breakfast, lunch, and dinner meals, is truly a staple of Japanese cuisine.
-Simple and flavorful, it’s an amazing side dish to enjoy with the rest of your food.
+This dish, served in almost any combination of breakfast, lunch, and dinner meals, is truly a staple of Japanese cuisine.
+Simple and flavorful, it’s a fantastic side dish to enjoy with the rest of your food.

 Once again, we see dashi being one of the main ingredients.
 This stock is mixed with miso (seasoning produced by fermenting soybeans) paste, creating the famous soup.
 Other ingredients are then mixed accordingly to preference.

-Very often, miso soup will be served with tofu, scallion, and wakame seaweed.
-Other items, such as daikon, shrimp, fish, mushrooms, potatoes, onions, or meat, can be added.
+Miso soup will often be served with tofu, scallion, and wakame seaweed.
+Other items can be added, such as daikon, shrimp, fish, mushrooms, potatoes, onions, or meat.